kmesh-net/kmesh/docs/proposal/e2e.md

 NOTE: this step is implemented at [here](/test/e2e/main_test.go), based on istio integration framework.

 6. Write various test cases based on a series of deployed test applications.
 We can write them [here](/test/e2e/baseline_test.go) or create a new file if necessary.

+#### Test case analysis

+istio integration framework has been well encapsulated and we can use built-in functions to easily create various configured test applications.
+We can create test cases according to following process:

+1. Use [namespace](https://github.com/istio/istio/blob/master/pkg/test/framework/components/namespace/namespace.go) package to create namespace for deploying test applications.

+2. Use [deployment](https://github.com/istio/istio/blob/master/pkg/test/framework/components/echo/deployment/builder.go) package to build test applications. `WithClusters()` can be used to specify the clusters where the test applications should be deployed.
+Each call to `WithConfig()` will generate a test application with corresponding configuration.
+Actually we create all test applications at the beginning.
+In each test case, we select some suitable applications for testing.
+And an application can be used as both a client and a server.

+3. Each test cases combines all test applications in pairs and also allow the applications to access itself.
+Use `CallOptions` of the [echo](https://github.com/istio/istio/blob/master/pkg/test/framework/components/echo/calloptions.go) package to define the options for calling an Endpoint, such as specify the protocol used for access, the number of requests and the `Checker` which also defined in [echo](https://github.com/istio/istio/blob/master/pkg/test/framework/components/echo/checker.go) package could be customized whether the access is successful.

+4. Istio integration framework is very convenient to use.
+We only need to make appropriate configurations and don't event need to worry about how test applications works underlying.
+Also it provides method to directly apply yamls to create resources such as `VirtualService` and `DestinationRule`.